What To Wear for Business Headshots in 2023 (With Tips)

 2. Opt for solid colors instead of patterns

 Busy patterns can create a photography effect known as the moiré effect, in which they become blurry and unrecognizable on camera.
 To minimize distractions and draw viewers' attention to your face, dress in solid colors rather than patterns.
 If you want to wear a pattern, select a simple one like wide strips or large polka dots and consider putting a solid-colored jacket on top.

 3. Plan for contrast

 Keep your profession in mind while choosing an outfit.
 Some industries require more formality than others.
-In real estate, for instance, you’ll almost always see people wearing business professional attire in headshots, likewise with attorneys.
+For example, professionals in industries like real estate and law typically wear suits in their business headshots.

 5. Accessorize thoughtfully

 The goal of a headshot is to focus attention on your face, so it might be best to opt for minimal accessories.
 Aim for one or two accessories at best.
 If you wear glasses that reflect light, plan to remove the lenses for the photo or bring a spare pair without lenses to minimize glare.
 Style your hair and makeup as you usually might when entering a work environment.

 Most photographers ask clients to bring a variety of different clothing options with them to their headshot sessions.
 This allows you to take different headshots that present different looks.

 For example, if you work in health care, you might take one photo in your scrubs and another in business casual attire.
 Bringing many different outfits also allows you and the photographer to pick the color, cut and fabric that looks best under the studio light.